black763/black763/README.md

 - 👋 Hi, I’m @black763
 - 👀 I’m interested in Javascrpt é C.
-- 🌱 I’m currently learning A Creates a games with athenaEnv.
+- 🌱 I’m currently learning the Creates a games with the athenaEnv.

 <!---
 black763/black763 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.